gomix/gomix.github.io/about/about_me.md

       <img class="img-fluid img-thumbnail float-right mr-3"
            src="/assets/images/paypal/paypal-logo/vertical/pp_cc_mark_37x23.jpg"
            alt="paypal.me" /></a>
-   <p>For donations or pending payments you can use your PayPal account with your preferred credit card securely.
-For further options like wires or Zelle payments, contact me by email or post any of my social network.</p>
+   <p>For donations or pending payments use your PayPal account with your preferred credit card securely.
+For further options like wires or Zelle payments, contact me by email.</p>
   </div>

 </div>